Alex

 PFC Dutch Bamburger

-Section leader to whom Juan Rico was
+Section leader to whom Juan Rico was assigned for his first combat drop.

 (Starship Troopers)